rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 ### Recipes

 * Run the test suite: `make check`.
-This runs all stage2 tests and its success is the typical criteria for a successful build
+This runs all stage2 tests.
+This is the criteria for a successful build.
 * Run only xfailed (ignored) tests: `make check CHECK_XFAILS=1`
 * Run with verbose output: `make check VERBOSE=1`.
 This will print useful information like the exact commands being run.
 * Run without valgrind: `make check CFG_DISABLE_VALGRIND=1`